guzandrenoel/Programming-1/12-bitwise-operators.md

 # Bitwise Operators

-Bitwise operators work on individual bits of integer values.
+Bitwise operators perform operations on numbers at the level of their individual bits (binary digits).

 | Operator | Description | Example | Result |
 |----------|-------------|---------|--------|